Frequently Asked Questions

 The amount of gallons that can flow through a hole in a pipe will largely depend upon the size of the hole and the pressure in the pipe.
 Currently, State Law requires that a minimum of 20 psi of pressure is supplied within the lines at all times for health and safety purposes, however, there are many utilities in the State of Tennessee that provide water at a higher pressure.

-As an example, a water line with a roughly 0.1" diameter hole and a pressure of 60 psi can leak over 100 gallons per hour, whereas a line with the same sized hold but a pressure of 20 psi will only leak around 30-50 gallons per hour.
+As an example, a water line with a roughly 0.1" diameter hole and a pressure of 60 psi can leak over 100 gallons per hour, whereas a line with the same sized hold but a pressure of 20 psi may only leak around 30-50 gallons per hour.

 Often times there will not be any visible water or soil saturation near leaks that occur between the meter and your house, this can even be the case in situations involving large volumes of water.
 This is often due to the rate of the leak, as well as the soil's texture, structure, and moisture content.
 Undetectable structures underneath the ground (i.e. caves, reservoirs, wells) can also affect the rate at which water is absorbed into the ground over a prolonged period.